tjaensch/pythonstuff/src/gcmd_checker_rewrite/README.md

 ## Results

-The program will generate command line output and also a CSV file if any invalid keywords were found inside of the directory where the program was run.
-If no invalid keywords were found, it will say so on the command line but no CSV file will be created.
+The program will generate command line output and also a CSV file if any invalid GCMD keywords were found inside of the directory where the program was run.
+If no invalid GCMD keywords were found, it will say so on the command line but no CSV file will be created.
 If the program fails to run it will say so on the command line.